John McDouall Stuart called his men, his companions. Over his six expeditions there were 33 of them.

 View more information about this image here.

-order a high quality photographic copy.
+You may order a high quality photographic copy.

 No known copyright restrictions - Conditions of use.